Nico-Chico/connect4-game-vs-minimax-algorithm/README.md

             (* Initial call *)
             minimax(origin, depth, TRUE)

-#### Minimax algorithm upgraded with Alpha-Beta prunning
+#### Minimax algorithm upgraded with Alpha-Beta pruning
-I use the minimax algorithm in order to make a search of depth n betwenn all the possible moves, to finally select the best move.
+I use the minimax algorithm in order to make a search of depth n between all the possible moves, to finally select the best move.
 This selection will be based on a score system when the depth is 0 or there is a Terminal node.
 To get info about this score and how the minimax algorithm match with Connect4 see the comments on the code in `Connect4.hpp`

             function alphabeta(node, depth, α, β, maximizingPlayer) is